 Home to Gupis Fort, Khatli Lake, stone circles of megaliths, and Shingalote village, this is a great stop between Gilgit and Chitral, as it’s on the way to the Shandur Pass.
 A PTDC Motel is available at Gupis.

-One of the north’s most famous valleys, sometimes referred to as ‘Little Kashmir’, Phander is easily reached from Gilgit or Chitral.
-The valley is home to Phander Lake, one of the most beautiful lakes in the region.
+One of the north’s most famous valleys sometimes referred to as ‘Little Kashmir’, Phander is easily reached from Gilgit or Chitral.
+The valley is home to Phander Lake, one of the most beautiful lakes in the region, and famous for its trout fish.

 Connecting Chitral in KPK with Ghizer in Gilgit Baltistan, this pass is home to the legendary Shandur Polo Festival.
 Every first week of July teams from KPK and GB come together for an epic match of polo.